 Instructions

-• Heat oil in a large pot or Dutch oven over medium-low.
+• Heat 2 tablespoons oil in a large pot or Dutch oven over medium-low.

-• Add fennel, onion, garlic, salt, black pepper, and red pepper flakes, and cook until softened, about 5 minutes.
+• Add 1 diced fennel bulb, 1 diced onion, 1 tablespoon minced garlic, ½ teaspoon salt, ½ teaspoon black pepper, and ¼ teaspoon red pepper flakes, and cook until softened, about 5 minutes.

-• Stir in oregano and cook 30 seconds.
+• Stir in 1 tablespoon minced oregano (or 2 teaspoons dried) and cook 30 seconds.

-• Stir in tomatoes with their juices and broth, bring soup to a boil then reduce to a simmer and cook for 10 minutes.
+• Stir in 2 (28-ounce) cans tomatoes with their juices and 6 cups broth, bring soup to a boil then reduce to a simmer and cook for 10 minutes.

-• Stir in chickpeas and vinegar and simmer 5 minutes.
+• Stir in 1 can chickpeas and 2 tablespoons vinegar and simmer 5 minutes.
 Season soup with additional salt, pepper flakes, and vinegar to taste.

 • Drizzle servings with olive oil and top with chopped fennel fronds.